RobStrover/javascript-foundations-course/readme.md

 **import** and **export** allows us to express what is public and what isn't.
 Here we consider the file to be the actual model.

-This means this pattern is suggesting that we load lots of individual js files into the browser instead of one.
+This means this pattern is suggesting that we load lots of individual js files into the browser instead of one. **HTTP2** allows us to achieve this with great performance.

+It is better with HTTP2 to send lots of smaller resources concurrently.
+This means there is no good reason to adopt ES6  until you are on HTTP2.